WriteGuy/optomertrust/README.md

 Ensure the form is published in ConvertKit and the URL is correct.
 Replace the script tag if you update the form.

+## SwapSay Translator

+The repository also includes a lighthearted translation helper at `swapsay.html`.
+It lets players check Vietnamese–English words, store their details in local storage and try an **I feel lucky** button that produces random advantages or setbacks for the game.

 ## License

 This project is licensed under the [MIT License](LICENSE).